-A lava tube is one of those crazy natural phenomenon that you just have to experience, and while the best one in California is up by Lassen National Park called the Subway Cave this lava tube is worth the rough road you have to drive to get to it.
+A lava tube is one of those crazy natural phenomena that you just have to experience.
+While the best ones in California are up by Lassen National Park and Lava Tubes National Monument, this lava tube in Mojave National Preserve is worth the rough road you have to drive to get to it.
 When I say rough I do mean that I wouldn’t take this drive in a small Honda Civic; while not horrible it is pretty sketchy in some parts, especially with the rocks, however, if you make it there you will be rewarded with a story to tell.

 - Quarter mile each way to the tube

 - Cave is 3 feet tall in its shortest part but still about 10 feet wide there

 - Best time to see the light is around midday – 11 AM – 1 PM but of course, it depends on the clouds and other factors as well.

 After driving 5 miles down an unmarked road in the northwest part of the preserve (the road is precisely 15 miles from the Kelso Depot so watch your odometer), you will reach the turn out for the road to the lava tube trailhead.
 The trailhead is in the middle of nowhere and is 5 miles from the main road so be smart if you head out there as it does not see much traffic.